JayBizzle/DeployBot-API/README.md

 # DeployBot API

 ### Installation
-Run composer require `jaybizzle/deploybot-api 1.*` or add `"jaybizzle/deploybot-api" :"1.*"` to your composer.json.
+Add `"jaybizzle/deploybot-api" :"1.*"` to your composer.json.

 ### Usage
 You can read the offical DeployBot API documention here - http://deploybot.com/api/